huangming/pyqt_config/readme.md

 # QuickStart

-1. Put ui_config.py in your program dir and import the class.
+1. Put ui_config.py in your program dir.
 2. Import the class UiConfig and inherited in your class.
 3. Add line 'self.set_config(your_config_dict)' after self.setupUi() if needed.
 4. Add line 'self.keep_saving_config()' after self.setupUi().